Fructan Hydrolase (FODMAP-Targeted)

 1

 Randomized, double-blind, placebo-controlled crossover pilot trial.
 IBS patients consumed FODMAP-rich meal (containing inulin/fructans) with FODZYME® enzyme blend (containing fructan hydrolase) or placebo, with hydrogen breath test measurement and subjective symptom scores.
-(2023 pilot RCT)
+(2023 pilot clinical trial)

 Pilot IBS sample.